-The electricity generated by traditional generators must be converted from alternating current (AC) to direct current (DC) before most appliances and devices can use it.
+The electricity generated by traditional generators must be converted from alternating current (AC) to direct current (DC) before it can be used by most appliances and devices.
 This conversion process is also inefficient, wasting up to 10% of the generator’s output.

-Traditional generators must constantly be running at full capacity to meet peak demand periods
+Traditional generators must be constantly running at full capacity in order to meet peak demand periods

 Inverter generators are more fuel efficient than traditional generators for a few reasons.